 The Oktoberfest in Munich is the biggest folk festival in Germany and it’s the most famous fair in the world.
 That’s why this folk festival goes beyond the borders of Germany.
-For instance, only in the United States there are several copies of the original German Oktoberfest taking place.
+For instance, only in the United States there are over 100 copies of the original German Oktoberfest taking place.
 Meanwhile, there is even in China an Oktoberfest in the city called Qingdao.
 Allegedly, the Oktoberfest in Cincinnati, called “Oktoberfest Zinzinnati” ist the best of all US copies.
 I’ve never been in Cincinnati and I cannot compare it with the German original.
-And if I even would have been in Cincinnati, I could not compare it because I never went to the German Oktoberfest although I live a stone’s throw away from Munich.
+And if I even would have been in Cincinnati, I could not compare it because I never went to the Oktoberfest in Munich.
 The reason for that is, that to me as a German, Oktoberfest is nothing special because there a lot of folk festivals spreading across Germany.
 Actually, almost every German town and city has its own fair.
 Therefore, I would like to introduce to you some other famous folk festivals in Germany which are at least as good as Oktoberfest.

 Bremer Freimarkt is pronounced [bre:mɐ fraɪmarkt] and it has been taking place since the year 1035, while the first Oktoberfest was arranged in the year 1810.
 Thus, the Bremer Freimarkt is one of the oldest folk festivals in Germany.
 It had its peak with 4.4 million visitors per year and it takes the second place according to the visitors behind Oktoberfest (with a peak record of 6.4 million visitors).

-The Bremer Freimarkt takes place in the North German city called Bremen.
-Maybe you know this place because of the fairy tale “Town Musicians of Bremen” from the Brothers Grimm.
+The Bremer Freimarkt takes place in the north German city Bremen.
+Maybe you know this place because of the fairy tale “Town Musicians of Bremen“* from the Brothers Grimm.
 This folk festival lasts 17 days, and the citizens of Bremen are calling this time “the fifth season”.

 How to get to the Bremer Freimarkt?

-The best way to visit this folk festival is to fly there as Bremen has an airport (airport code: BRE).
+The best way to visit this folk festival is to fly there* as Bremen has an airport (airport code: BRE).
 If Bremen’s airport is not an option for you, you could also rent a car or just go there by train as the infrastructure around Bremen is very well-developed.
 Check out booking.com* to find a suitable hotel for you, folks.
 On the map below you can also see some hotels in proximity to the Bremer Freimarkt.

 This folk festival is the third biggest in Germany (sometimes the second biggest).
-It is pronounced [kannʃtatɐ va:zən] and it takes place in the South Germany in the city called Stuttgart (which is the capitol of the Federal State “Baden-Württemberg”).
+It is pronounced [kannʃtatɐ va:zən] and it takes place in the south German city Stuttgart (which is the capitol of the Federal State “Baden-Württemberg”).
 According to the official numbers, this folk festival had a peak in 2007 with 4.5 million visitors and thus, it should be placed before the Bremer Freimarkt.
 That’s why I wrote, that the Wasen is sometimes the second biggest fair.
 But numbers are changing so I would like to keep this order.

 The debut of Cannstatter Wasen (also called Cannstatter Volksfest or just Wasen) was in the year 1818 and it starts one week later than the Oktoberfest.
 For that reason, there is an overlapping and when the Oktoberfest ends, you can visit the Wasen (if you hadn’t enough party).